-- Each psychologist candidate must obtain a waiver-even if he/she is registered with his/her licensing board. - In order to be eligible for such a waiver, the psychologist candidate must have successfully completed 48 semester/trimester or 72 quarter units of graduate coursework, not including thesis, internship or dissertation.
+- Each psychologist candidate must obtain a waiver in order to provide Specialty Mental Health Services-even if he/she is registered with his/her licensing board. - In order to be eligible for such a waiver, the psychologist candidate must have successfully completed 48 semester/trimester or 72 quarter units of graduate coursework, not including thesis, internship, or dissertation.
 An official copy of a transcript reflecting completion of this coursework requirement must be submitted with the waiver application.

-Psychologist candidates are granted waivers by DMH via application submitted to BHCS QA office.
+Psychologist candidates are granted waivers by DHCS via application submitted to BHCS QA office.